 Another study by USC also explored the effects of music study on a child’s brain.
 If You Want to Accelerate Brain Development in Children, Teach Them Music.

-“The real magic of music is that it not only uses both hemispheres, but each quadrant of the brain processes a different component of music.
+Ms. Harman goes on to explain, “The real magic of music is that it not only uses both hemispheres, but each quadrant of the brain processes a different component of music.
 Human beings learn 10 percent of what they read, 20 percent of what they hear, 30 percent of what they see, 50 percent of what they see and hear, 70 percent of what is discussed, 80 percent of what is experienced and 95% of what you actively teach.
 Early childhood experiences that get the child involved in the total process will yield the greatest results.”
 Music involves the child in the total process!

 The Journal of Neuroscience reports on a study by Northwestern University which investigated the importance of keeping a beat.
 “It may be that musical training—with its emphasis on rhythmic skills—can exercise the auditory system, leading to less neural jitter and stronger sound-to-meaning associations that are so essential to learning to read.”